 Equity prices are likely to be affected by risks which affect the market as a whole (uncertainty regarding economic conditions in general, such as anticipated changes in growth, inflation, interest rate fluctuations, sovereign risk, etc.) and/or by risks which influence a single asset or a small number of assets (specific or idiosyncratic risk).
 This may lead to a decrease in prices of the equity held by SCOR UK and may impact its realised or unrealised gains and losses.
 A material or long-lasting decline in the prices of equity holdings may also result in the impairment of its equity portfolio which would affect its net income.

-The Company's direct exposure to the equity market is very limited.
+The Company's direct exposure to the equity market is limited and SCOR UK has no direct exposure to the real estate market.

 C.3.1.4 CREDIT SPREAD RISKS